-Pre-Conversion Bedroom 6 2-bedroom units Post-Conversion Bedroom 6 2-bedroom units waiting list for Cora Park will be moved onto a Home Forward project based voucher site-based waiting list for Cora Park.
+Transfer of Assistance Yes, to the redeveloped Dekum Court None waiting list for Cora Park will be moved onto a Home Forward project based voucher site-based waiting list for Cora Park Dekum Court.
 The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site-based waiting list for Cora Park.